velodrome-finance/contracts/SPECIFICATION.md

 Responsible for pool creation and management.
 It facilitates creating and fetching liquidity pools for pairs of tokens, specifying whether they're stable or volatile.
 It additionally provides pool configuration using 3 roles:
 - Pauser: Switch the pool's pause state (enabling/disabling pool swaps)
 - FeeManager: Can set a custom fee per pool, with a maximum fee of 3%
+- PoolAdmin: Can modify the name or symbol of a pool created by this factory

 ### Router